nilearn/nilearn/doc/nifti_masker/getting_started.rst

 ICA
 ---

 Seduced by the ICA algorithm ?
-A full example is available here.
+See the full example: :ref:`ica_rest`.